 Big Tech and democracy

-The Internet has become a central arena for public debate, distribution of quality news content and access to culture.
+The Internet is a central arena for public debate, distribution of quality news content and access to culture.
 At the same time, tech companies and social media platforms have a huge impact on the democratic discourse in Norway.

-Editor-controlled media can work as an antidote to mis- and disinformation and is necessary for a well-functioning democracy.
+Editor-controlled media is necessary for a well-functioning democracy and can work as an antidote to mis- and disinformation.
 It is therefore highly problematic when the platforms block, mute or moderate editorial content from editor-controlled media in Norway.
 These practices can challenge both freedom of expression and freedom of the press.
-Therefore, the Minister of Culture and Equality have invited representatives of Norwegian editor-controlled media and of the platform companies for two dialogue meetings – in March 2022 and June 2023.
-The goal of these meetings was to establish a better dialogue, and to explore how the parties can collaborate on regulation that at the same time secures freedom of expression and freedom of the press in Norway.
+Therefore, the Minister of Culture and Equality have invited representatives of Norwegian editor-controlled media and of the platform companies for ceveral dialogue meetings since 2022.
+The goal of these meetings is to establish a better dialogue, and to explore how the parties can collaborate on regulation that at the same time secures freedom of expression and freedom of the press in Norway.

 In addition, the Minister of Culture and Equality had separate meetings with the Nordic representatives of TikTok, Apple and Meta in December 2022.
 The Minister encouraged the companies to commit to the dialogue with the editor-controlled media, and to be more transparent.